Avg: 3.1 from 113 votes

 Always check the Yosemite website Peregrine Closure page at nps.gov/yose/planyourvisit/… for the most current details and park alerts, and to learn more about the peregrine falcon, and how closures help it survive.
 This page also shares closures and warning due to current fires, smoke, etc.

-The third pitch jams and laybacks up a wonderful corner to belay at a small stance, easy 5.9 with #3 camalot belay.
+Original start and Middle start pitch 3: Jams and layback up a wonderful corner to belay at a small stance, easy 5.9 with #3 camalot belay about 70'.

-Fourth pitch runs up to a large loose flake then underclings the quick 5.10- crux (small offset stoppers or tiny cams) to more good jamming.
+Pitch 4 up to a large loose flake then undercling the quick 5.10- crux (small offset stoppers or tiny cams) to more great liebacking.
 Belay at the top of the dihedral to watch your partner or continue to the top with easy safe climbing.

 Left start: 5.7 left facing dihedral with steep juggy face 5.7R face to enter it.
 With this option, it is best to start low and left with an easy slab approach about where the climber's trail reaches the rock..
 With this option you will want to make an interesting face traverse left at the end of the easy left facing dihedral to gain some large blocks and gear belay on the nice ledge just above.
 From here, the next pitch clmbs up to the crack about 15' to joint the second pitch of the other two starting options at an undercling / lieback up and left.

 Another great pitch 2 option from either start option's pitch 1 belay point - skips the left traverse to the large ledge at 70' out and continues up corner that becomes narrow with great finger jamming / liebacking also 5.9.
 Setup a gear belay for THIS second pitch option on the narrow corner where the angle eases a little at a pretty decent stance about 20' below the large loose flake and climb's crux undercling at about 110'.
 From here the next pitch will continue up the corner to the large loose flake and the routes 5.10a undercling crux.
 Lieback to the top.